Welcome to Sudbury Independent Parkinson's Group

 Members may already be aware of the BEECH BAND - a device worn on the wrist and which, in some people, can help control the symptoms of Parkinson's.
 Please see page 6 in our Resources section on this website.

-We are impressed with the potential this device has, so we are planning to buy two of these (when they eventually become available) to trial among our members.
-Goes on sale 30 June 2025.
+We are impressed with the potential this device has, so we have bought several to trial among our members.
+Please speak to John Lane for further information.

 HEALTH CENTRE PARKINSON'S NURSE